mpusz/wg21-papers/src/3045R7_quantities_and_units_library.md

 # Quick domain introduction

-This chapter provides a very brief introduction to the quantities and units domain.
+This chapter provides a brief introduction to the quantities and units domain.
 Please refer to [@ISO80000] and [@SI] for more details.

 <!--
 flowchart TD
-    dimension --- quantity_type["quantity type"]
+    dimension --- quantity_type["quantity kind & type"]
-    quantity_type --- reference["quantity reference\n(e.g., unit)"]
+    quantity_type --- reference["quantity reference<br>(i.e., unit)"]
     reference --- quantity
     number --- quantity
  -->